 |Kelin Whipple||Arjun Heimsath||Ramón Arrowsmith||Mark Schmeeckle||Enrique Vivoni|

-The Spring 2017 theme is based on a geographic region: Eastern Mediterranean.
+The Fall 2017 theme is based on a geographic region: Southwest US.
 We will read, discuss, critique and debate papers presenting disparate view points on key controversies in surface processes, broadly defined: Geomorphology, Hydrology, Ecology, Biogeochemistry of Surface Environments.

 (Seminar schedule and information here.)